Battle of Halbe: The Twelfth Army's attack and the Ninth Army's plan

 The relief attempt by the Twelfth Army started on April 24 with General Wenck's XX Corps attacking east and northwards.
 During the night, the Theodor Körner RAD Division attacked the Soviet 5th Guards Mechanised Corps, under the command of General I. P. Yermakov, near Treuenbrietzen.
 The next day, the Scharnhorst Division started to engage the Soviet troops in and around Beelitz and caught the 4th Guards Tank Army's 6th Guards Mechanized Corps' open flank, overrunning rear-area units.
 While the Ulrich von Hutten Division tried to reach Potsdam, with the Scharnhorst Division on its eastern flank, to open a corridor into Berlin, other elements of the Twelfth Army, as Wenck had agreed with Busse, pushed east to meet the Ninth Army.

 In the words of Busse to Wenck, the Ninth Army was planning to push west "like a caterpillar".
-According to General Busse's plan, the heavy King Tiger tanks of the 502nd SS Heavy Panzer Battalion should lead this caterpillar.
+According to Busse's plan, the Tiger II heavy tanks of the 102nd SS Heavy Panzer Battalion should lead this caterpillar.
 The metaphor is quite apt because, as the head led the way, the rear-guard in the tail was going to be engaged in just as heavy fighting trying to disengage from following Soviet forces.

 On the night of April 25/26, a new order was issued to the Ninth and Twelfth Armies by Hitler.
 It stipulated that: